THE OWL RESEARCH INSTITUTE

 Steve is a retired heart surgeon.
 He connected with the ORI when he won a Day in the Field auction item at a fundraiser.
-Since that time, his involvement continues grows and his knowledge continually expands.
-Steve leads the Pygmy Owl study has been instrumental in documenting several new discoveries about their behavior.
+Since that time, his involvement continues to grow and his knowledge continually expands.
+Steve leads the Pygmy Owl study and has been instrumental in documenting several new discoveries about their behavior.

 The Owl Research Institute is dedicated to owl conservation through research and education.